In this WordPress SEO guide, you will learn how to improve search ranking of your WordPress website.

 Configuring WordPress Settings

-There are two important WordPress settings that have big impact on site SEO:
+There are two important WordPress SEO settings that have big impact on search ranking:

 - Search Visibility Setting